vlumi/photo-diary/README.md

     - Gallery
     - Photo
     - Gallery-photo linking
-- Front-end
+- Hybrid galleries
-  - Global admin view
-    - Manage users & ACL
-    - Manage galleries
+  - Combine galleries to form new galleries
-    - Manage photos
-    - Manage gallery/photo linking
+  - Apply filters to an existing gallery

 ## Backlog